-You can learn more about the process analysis phase and the whole process of delivering a robot to production in the Software Robot Delivery Process Course.
-Remember to check it our after completing this one! 🙂
+You can learn more about the process analysis phase and the whole process of delivering a robot to production in the AutomationOps Analyst course.
+Remember to check it out after completing this one! 🙂

 Now you have all the information you need.
 Let's start building the robot!

 - Before automating a process, it is a good idea to understand it and then document it.

 - A Process Definition Document is an example of a traditional heavy-weight way to describe processes.

 - You can use our templates to create your next Process Definition Document.